developerdizzle/react-virtual-list/README.md

 * `renderItem` a function to render a single item, passed as argument `item`.
 Must return a single React element (`React.createElement(...)`)
 * `itemHeight` the height in pixels of a single item.  **You must have a CSS rule that sets the height of each list item to this value.**
 * `container` the scrollable element that contains the list.
 Defaults to `window`.
 Use this if you have a list inside an element with `overflow: scroll`.
+* `tagName` the tagName for the root element that surrounds the items rendered by renderItem.
+Defaults to `div`.
+Use this if you want to render a list with `ul` and `li`, or any other elements.

+Any other properties set on `VirtualList`, such as `className`, will be reflected on the component's root element.

 #### Example Usage